adlermo/woolly-sells-api/README.md

 User stories:

+- As a guest, I want to sign up and sign in to the application ✅

-- As a user, I want to create a product with at least these fields: name, description, price and published_at
+- As a user, I want to create a product with at least these fields: name, description, price and published_at ✅

+- As a user, I want to list all the products I've created. ✅

+- As a user, I want to update and soft delete a product

 - As a user, I want to upload one or more images to the product.

-- As a user, I want to list all the products I've created.

-- As a user, I want to update and soft delete a product

 - As a user, I want to confirm my email to start using the application

-- As a guest, I want to sign up and sign in to the application ✅

 - As a new user, I need to confirm my email address to start using the application

 ### Requirements:

-Technologies you must use but not only: React, Typescript, Nodejs, PostgreSQL
+Technologies you must use but not only: React, Typescript, Nodejs, PostgreSQL ✅

 All emails should be sent in background jobs not affecting user experience.
 You can use Mailtrap as a server for testing purposes.